argoproj-labs/argo-client-java/docs/WorkflowServiceApi.md

 <a name="terminateWorkflow"></a>
 # **terminateWorkflow**
-> IoArgoprojWorkflowV1alpha1Workflow terminateWorkflow(namespace, name, body)
+> Workflow terminateWorkflow(namespace, name, body)